You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 Home to the only international airport in Bhutan, Paro is known for its beautiful landscapes and historical sites.
 Key attractions include Paro Taktsang, Rinpung Dzong, Kyichu Lhakhang, and the National Museum, which showcases Bhutanese heritage.
 Here are some of the best places to visit in Paro that should be included in your itinerary:

-Perched on a cliff at 3,120 meters, this iconic monastery is a must-visit.
-The hike to the monastery offers breathtaking views of the Paro Valley and is a significant spiritual site for Buddhists.
+This iconic monastery, perched on a cliff at 3,120 meters, is a must-visit.
+The hike to the monastery offers breathtaking views of the Paro Valley, and it is a significant spiritual site for Buddhists.

 Known as “The Fortress on a Heap of Jewels,” this impressive dzong was built in 1646 and serves as the administrative and religious center of the Paro district.
 Visitors can explore its beautiful architecture, courtyards, and the monastic community residing within.